irmen/Pyro4/examples/streaming/Readme.txt

-Show the streaming support in Pyro 4.49 or newer.
+Show the iterator item streaming support in Pyro 4.49 or newer.
 If enabled in the server (it is enabled by default), you can return an iterator or generator from a remote call.
 The client receives a real iterator as a result and can iterate over